PathwayCommons/semantic-search/README.md

     NB: In this case, each `uid` in `documents` should be unique, but otherwise have no meaning.

-2. References uids for PubMed articles.
+2. JSON body that references PubMed article uids.
 Sample JSON request:

     ```json
     {